Pastors of Broadmead Baptist Church

 All who knew him, have vivid memories of Mr. Hunter.
 Broadmead workers were fortunate in that they were influenced by his unshakeable belief in the inspiration and sufficiency of Scripture, coupled with his lively and sometimes unconventional approach to evangelism.
 Mr. Hunter remained happily within the wider Baptist community while maintaining his right to speak out on deeply felt issues.
 He never forgot that whoever he met was a soul in need of a Saviour, even though he sometimes mistook a name!

 The School duly began, staffed by young people from the church in George Lane and led by Mr. Tonge, an ex-paratrooper, and his wife, and later by Mr. Reg Dalton.
 It became part of the Church in May 1947.
-Mr. Dalton left in 1948 to train at Spurgeon’s College for the Baptist ministry, thus becoming the first of several teachers and pupils of the School to enter fulltime service for the Lord.
+Mr Dalton left to attend Spurgeon’s College in 1948.

 Mr. Denis Hull was then appointed Superintendent.
 Mr. Hunter’s initiatives found a ready echo in Denis Hull’s vigorous and unorthodox leadership.
 The School grew.
 Although finding staff was a problem, until the School began producing teachers from its own pupils, the Gospel was taught and demonstrated week by week to growing numbers of children.
 In 1950, Bible Classes for teenagers were started in leaders’ houses and the following year a week-night Young People’s Fellowship was launched in conjunction with Avenue Hall and held in their building.